Odinbytes/weather_app/README.md

-THis is a weather app that will fetch live updates from an API.
+This is a weather app that will fetch live updates from an API.